 Usually worth repairing:

-• Under 8 years old: most repairs under $400
+• Under 8 years old: most common repairs are worth it

 • Drain pump, door gasket, drive belt, shocks: at almost any age

-• Front-loader bearings on a unit under 6 years old: yes (it’s $600–$800 but cheaper than replacement)
+• Front-loader bearings on a unit under 6 years old: yes, it’s a real repair bill but still cheaper than replacement

 • High-end brands (Miele, Speed Queen): repair at any realistic cost